 If you want to visit Japan at its most beautiful, visiting in the spring is your best bet.

 The weather is beautiful during March and April.
 The flowers are at their peak bloom and are an absolute delight to look at.
+Visit Kyoto during the cherry blossom season to enjoy Japan at its best.

 But if you don’t like crowded streets, try to avoid visiting Japan during the Golden Week when the citizens of Japan get an entire week off from work and school.
 This is usually from the 29th of April to the 5th of May.